stefanholek/rl/README.rst

 Installation
 ============

 rl requires Python 2.6 or higher.
-The installer builds GNU Readline 7.0.3 and a Python extension module.
+The installer builds GNU Readline 7.0.5 and a Python extension module.

 On Mac OS X make sure you have Xcode Tools installed.

-On Linux and BSD systems you should already have a C compiler, but may need to verify the development environment is complete.
+On Linux and BSD systems you probably already have a C compiler, but you may need to verify the development environment is complete.
 For example, Ubuntu lacks the Python headers by default and base Fedora is missing some compiler configuration.
+Lastly, readline needs a termcap library to link to.

 Ubuntu/Debian::

+    sudo apt install build-essential
     sudo apt install python-dev python3-dev
     sudo apt install libtinfo-dev

 Redhat/Fedora::

+    sudo dnf install gcc
     sudo dnf install redhat-rpm-config
     sudo dnf install ncurses-devel